The Kill Artist

 The Kill Artist is a 2000 spy novel by American author Daniel Silva.
-It's the first book featuring Gabriel Allon.
-The Kill Artist was released in the UK on 20 June 2002.
+It is the first book featuring Gabriel Allon.
+It was released in the UK on 20 June 2002.

 Plot summary

-Israel’s Prime Minister reinstates Ari Shamron as Mossad director.
-Shortly thereafter, Israel’s ambassador is murdered in Paris.
+Israel's prime minister reinstates Ari Shamron as Mossad director.
+Shortly thereafter, Israel's ambassador is murdered in Paris.
 The crime has all of the markings of Tariq al-Hourani, a terrorist mastermind.

-Gabriel spearheaded a team that located and killed the operatives in the “Munich Massacre.”
-Seventeen years later, Tariq took vengeance upon Gabriel—family member for family member—by planting a bomb under the Allons’ car in Vienna.
-Gabriel witnessed his family’s horrifying destruction.
+Gabriel spearheaded a team that located and killed the operatives in the "Munich Massacre."
+Seventeen years later, Tariq took vengeance upon Gabriel—family member for family member—by planting a bomb under the Allons' car in Vienna.
+Gabriel witnessed his family's horrifying destruction.
 His son Dani died instantly, while his wife Leah was left with a shattered mind and body.

 Nine years later, Gabriel has cut ties with the Office, secreted himself in Southern England, and poured himself into his other profession as an art restorer.
 Ari Shamron shows up on his doorstep.
 Shamron explains that he wants to assassinate Tariq but lacks support from the departmental directors at the Office.
 As a result, he urges Gabriel to spearhead a secret assassination operation.
-He accepts Shamron’s plan and begins surveillance of Yusef, a member of Tariq’s closely knit organization.
+He accepts Shamron's plan and begins surveillance of Yusef, a member of Tariq's closely knit organization.

 Gabriel decides that he needs to set Yusef up with a female operative.
 He handpicks Jacqueline Delacroix (née Sarah Halévy), a French supermodel.
 Jacqueline has previously assisted three Office operations; in one of these, she worked closely with Gabriel and the two had an affair.
 Gabriel is careful to keep his interactions with Jacqueline to a mere professional familiarity.
 Jacqueline discovers that Gabriel still grieves over their affair, for its unmasking made Leah decide to accompany Gabriel on the fateful operation to Vienna.

-Realizing that her modeling career is declining and unfulfilling, Jacqueline accepts Gabriel’s role for her and seduces Yusef.
-Although this allows Gabriel to bug Yusef’s apartment, it likewise blows Jacqueline’s cover, for Yusef finds her making imprints of his keys and later sees Gabriel in his building.
-Gabriel is very concerned with Jacqueline’s safety and therefore tries to pull her from the operation.
+Realizing that her modeling career is declining and unfulfilling, Jacqueline accepts Gabriel's role for her and seduces Yusef.
+Although this allows Gabriel to bug Yusef's apartment, it likewise blows Jacqueline's cover, for Yusef finds her making imprints of his keys and later sees Gabriel in his building.
+Gabriel is very concerned with Jacqueline's safety and therefore tries to pull her from the operation.
 Shamron, however, insists that her identity as Dominique Bonard is secure and insists that Gabriel continue the plan.